spinnaker/kayenta/docs/faq.md

 # Frequently Asked Questions

-Below are some of the frequently asked questions

 - [Can you use Kayenta as a standalone service without the rest of Spinnaker?](#can-you-use-kayenta-as-a-standalone-service-with-out-the-rest-of-spinnaker)
 - [Where are the API docs?](#where-are-the-api-docs)
 - [What metric sources does Kayenta support?](#what-metric-sources-does-kayenta-support)